- 1 boneless pork loin roast (4 pounds)

 - 1/4 cup cold water

 - Cut roast in half.
-Transfer to a 3-qt. slow cooker.
+Place in a 3-qt. slow cooker.
 In a small bowl, combine the cheese, honey, soy sauce, basil, garlic, oil and salt; pour over pork.
 Cover and cook on low for 5-1/2 to 6 hours or until a thermometer reads 160°.

-- Remove meat to a serving platter; keep warm.
+Remove meat to a serving platter; keep warm.
 Skim fat from cooking juices; transfer to a small saucepan.
 Bring liquid to a boil.
 Combine cornstarch and water until smooth.
 Gradually stir into pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Slice roast; serve with gravy.
-Yield: 10 servings.

 "Smelled wonderful, pork was fork tender.
 I did feel it was missing "something"--hubby added a bit more salt and he thought that "fixed" it--I'm not sure.
 I did not make the gravy but just served the sauce over the rice I made to go with it."